Card Summary Table

 If you’re a traveler and plan to spend $25,000 a year on the card, you’ll probably receive enough value to warrant having the card.
 That’s because you’re going to earn $750 worth of travel statement credits by spending at that level.

-The card makes little sense if you're not a traveler and plan to spend less than $7,500, which is the break-even spending level for the $150 annual fee.
+The card makes little sense if you’re not a traveler and plan to spend less than $7,500, which is the break-even spending level for the annual fee of $150 (waived first year).

 How do I redeem my miles earned on the card?